The Merchant Importer enables you to create new merchant accounts in your CRM automatically by importing a CSV file with the merchant data.

 In case you want the Merchant Importer to update the information on that merchant account (by inserting the new values found in the CSV file into the merchant's fields), then select "Update":

-If you wish to automatically assign user splits during the import process, then map each CSV username column (e.g. Username1, Username2, Username3) to the "Username" field in IRIS CRM:
+If you wish to automatically assign user splits during the import process, then map each CSV username column (e.g. Username1, Username2, Username3) to the "Username" field in the CRM:

-Similarly, map each "Split" column in the CSV file (e.g. Split1, Split2, Split3) to the "Split" field in IRIS CRM.
+Similarly, map each "Split" column in the CSV file (e.g. Split1, Split2, Split3) to the "Split" field in the CRM.

-After you select "Split" in the middle column, another drop-down menu will automatically appear in the column on the right.
-You can use that last menu to select the CSV username column that will be associated with the split:
+After you select "Split" in the middle column, another drop-down menu will automatically appear in the column on the right (the Advanced Options column) where you can select the CSV username column that will be associated with the split:

 In the above example, the split value listed in the "Split1" column will be assigned to the username listed under the "Username1" column in the CSV file (a similar mapping exists for the "Split2" and "Split3" columns).